-Converting visitors into leads is the first step in creating a relationship between your company and a potential customer.
-The more landing pages you have the better.
-In fact, HubSpot conducted a recent study that showed that marketers saw a 55% increase in leads when they increased the number of landing pages on their site from 10-15.
-This data alone tells us that landing pages are important, but if you aren't sure what this means for your company, do not fret.
-Everything you need to know about what landing pages are and how they work is right here.
+Converting visitors into leads is the first step in creating a relationship between your company and a potential customer—and everything you need to know about what landing pages are and how they work is right here.

 A landing page is a page on your site that is designed to convert visitors into leads.
-A landing page is different from other pages in that it follows both of these criteria:
+It is different from other pages on your website in that it follows both of these criteria:

-The sole purpose of the landing page is to convert visitors into leads (ie a homepage with a form on it does not count as a landing page because it serves other purposes as well).
+The sole purpose of the landing page is to convert visitors into leads (a homepage with a form on it does not count as a landing page because it serves other purposes as well).

 How Do Landing Pages Work?